appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/build-and-test/upload-files-to-amazon-s3.md

 ---
 title: Upload Files to Amazon S3
-metaTitle: Upload Files to Amazon S3
+description: Learn how to upload files to Amazon S3 with Appcircle.
+Streamline your storage and backup processes for app development.
-metaDescription: Upload Files to Amazon S3
+tags: [build, test, upload, amazon, s3, workflow, step]
 sidebar_position: 8
 ---